Basics of Scientific Method

 - Read the articles / media cited below for discussion group.

-- I will discuss the PodCast about operationally defining death in the lecture.
+- Listen to the NYC RadioLab PodCast about operationally defining death.

 - Study the lecture notes: get familiar enough with them that you can give yourself the lecture.